 This section presents our theoretical analysis.
-Section II.A reviews Afriat's (1967), Diewert's (1973), and Varian's (1982) nonparametric analyses of neoclassical consumer theory, on which our analysis builds.
+Section II.A reviews Afriat's (1967), Diewert's (1973), and Varian's (1982) nonparametric analyses of neoclassical consumer theory, on which our analysis builds.8

-Assuming that utility is additively separable across consumption and gainloss utility, two factors determine whether reference-dependent preferences can rationalize choice behavior: whether sensitivity is constant or variable; and whether reference points are unmodelable or precisely modelable or observable (henceforth "modelable" for short).
-(None of our results depend on the interpretation of reference points.)
+Assuming that utility is additively separable across consumption and gainloss utility, two main factors determine whether reference-dependent preferences can rationalize choice behavior: whether sensitivity is constant, or variable; and whether reference points are unmodelable, or precisely modelable or observable (henceforth "modelable").
+None of our results depend on the interpretation of reference points.

 Sections II.B-C show that, unless reference points are modelable and sensitivity is constant, the hypothesis of reference-dependent preferences has no useful refutable implications.

-Assuming modelable reference points and constant sensitivity, Section II.D then characterizes preferences that are continuous.
-Finally, Section II.E uses the characterization to derive nonparametric conditions for a rationalization.
+Assuming modelable reference points and constant sensitivity, Section II.D characterizes preferences that are continuous.
+Section II.E then uses Section II.D's characterization to derive nonparametric conditions for a reference-dependent rationalization.